mileswwatkins/ar-to-sklar/README.md

 1. Click `Load unpacked` and select the `ar-to-sklar-main` directory you downloaded
 1. Browse the web!

+## Building the rhyming word list from scratch

+To build the `rhymes-with-sklar.json` word list, run the `get-rhymes.js` script.
+This will fetch a long list of English words, and then filter them down to only those that rhyme with `sklar` to generate the JSON file.

 ## Credits

 - Heavily re-uses code from [Steven Frank](https://github.com/panicsteve)'s [Cloud To Butt](https://github.com/panicsteve/cloud-to-butt) Chrome extension